 If so, does it have a smoke detector?
 Does it have a 30-minute fire-resistant encasement?
 It’s also important that your fire alarms connect to the circuit board so that it doesn’t rely on battery power alone.

+The nature of British Weather dictates that you might wake up to sun, snow, or heavy rain within the space of a weekend.
+The general answer to this is that if your property has steps leading up to the entrance, it is probably best to add a handrail to avoid potential slips or falls.
 From an HMO auditor’s perspective, the regulation is that if the change in step level is more than 300mm, there is a threat to health from a fall associated with those steps.
 This includes internal and external stairs or ramps, and those giving common access to a dwelling.
+If in doubt, it’s worth getting the tape measure out to check whether your HMO property requires a handrail.